apache/couchdb/share/doc/src/api/database/bulk-api.rst

   :>json number offset: Offset where the document list started :>json array rows: Array of view row objects.
 By default the information
     returned contains only the document ID and revision.
-  :>json number total_rows: Number of documents in the database/view :>json number update_seq: Current update sequence for the database
+  :>json number total_rows: Number of documents in the database/view.
+Note that
+    this is not the number of rows returned in the actual query.
+  :>json number update_seq: Current update sequence for the database
   :code 200: Request completed successfully